rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section3.md

 1. On Mac/Linux, use `subprocess` or `pexepct` as per comfort.
 On Windows, use `subprocess` module.
 While using `subprocess` use `time.sleep(3-4 seconds)` call as a hack.
 2. Continue the legacy of dynamic paths, by implementing `get_driver_path` in `project_utils.py` file.
 3. The name of executable contains `.exe` extension for Windows.
 Handle this using using the cross-platform technique taught earlier.

-### Walk-through of a Sample Solution
-Let's look at the details of a possible solution.
-Map to the way you approached the problem and take a note of any new learning or a different way of solving the same problem.